 Persons over twenty-one (21) years of age may not be admitted to or served by the District's elementary or secondary schools.

 Students under age twenty-one (21) who already have graduated from an accredited or four (4) year high school shall be considered to have completed high school and shall not be permitted to enroll in the District.
-Students who have earned a GED shall be permitted to enroll to work toward completion of graduation requirements.
+Students who have earned a High School Equivalency Diploma shall be permitted to enroll to work toward completion of graduation requirements.

 Exception